 February: The Spheres, Seattle

-The Spheres were built to give Amazon employees a place where they can work while connected to nature; they house plants from more than 30 countries.
+The Spheres were built to give Amazon employees a place where they can work while connected to nature; the glass orbs house plants from more than 30 countries.
 Species include an Ecuadorian cacao plant, an Australian tree fern and carnivorous pitcher plants.
-Last year, a new restaurant serving Italian fare opened in the westernmost orb.
+Last year, a new restaurant serving Italian fare opened in the westernmost sphere.
 (The calendar photo was taken by WSRB Marketing and Design Specialist Kaylie Santos.)

 March: Suzzallo Library, the University of Washington, Seattle